zymbit/docker/docs/sources/api/docker_remote_api.rst

    **New!** This endpoint now returns build status as json stream.
 In case of a build error, it returns the exit status of the failed command.

+   **Removed** When building a github repo, you can't let the server to the git clone for you.
+Please clone locally and build using context.

 .. http:get:: /containers/(id)/json

    **New!** This endpoint now returns the host config for the container.

 .. http:post:: /images/create
 .. http:post:: /images/(name)/insert
 .. http:post:: /images/(name)/push

    **New!** progressDetail object was added in the JSON.
 It's now possible to get the current value and the total of the progress without having to parse the string.

 v1.7
 ****